Near West Side

 The Near West Side was one of the first gang banging neighborhoods in Chicago, in fact, the Near West Side was one of the only gang infested neighborhoods from the 1860s through the 1940s.
 Before the 1950s, gangs were only found in blighted and impoverished communities in the city and the Near West Side was one of them with very rich gang history from the 1860s to the 2000s decade.
 Although the gangs of the 19th century and early 20th century would establish no permanence, they became the inspiration for the later gangs we know today.

 Jewish landlords felt empathy for impoverished southern blacks and provided them low-cost tenancy when the rest of city shunned migrating blacks away.
-These buildings were in horrid condition and were far below substandard living but for many struggling black families it was the best they could obtain and there were often more employment opportunities here on the west side than in the south side black belt.
+These buildings were in horrid condition and were far below substandard living but for many struggling African American families it was the best they could obtain and there were often more employment opportunities here on the west side than in the south side black belt.
 It was a bittersweet situation for impoverished black families as they were relieved to have a place called home by seemingly sympathetic landlords, on the other hand, many of these landlords were also greedy and cheap allowing these tenants to suffer in squalid conditions.

 In the year 1919 the notorious “Forty-Two Gang” formed on Taylor Street in the Little Italy section that comprised of teenage Italian youths that protected the borders of Little Italy from other ethnic groups, many of these youths went on the assimilate into the Chicago Outfit when they grew into their twenties.
 This is the point in time when gangs on these streets would become more significant in this community.

 Another ethnic group came to this neighborhood beginning in the year 1917, the Mexican immigrants.
 With the start of World War I many young white men went to serve their country in the war, this opened up several manufacturing jobs in Chicago.
-Thousands of Mexican men immigrated to Chicago seeking these vacant jobs and the majority settled in the Near West Side in between west of Greek town and east of the African Americans.
+Thousands of Mexican men immigrated to Chicago seeking these vacant jobs and the majority settled in the Near West Side in between west of Greek town, along Taylor Street in Little Italy and east of the African Americans.
 Mexican men were only there to work, and they even lived in the shabbiest and most deteriorated dwellings; therefore, there was not much envy toward this group especially since their standards for employment and living conditions were much lower than the rest of the neighborhood.
 When the Great Depression Era began in late October of 1929 the neighborhood was suddenly jealous of the Mexican immigrants’ employment and now those low-rate jobs were looking awfully attractive to the other racial and ethnic groups in the neighborhood, and this brought about hate and animosity.

 As the year 1930 ushered in the United States government enacted the Repatriation Act that gave the government unlimited jurisdiction to deport any Hispanics with no due process that migrated into Chicago.
 Thousands of Mexican people were deported out of Chicago during these hard times all the way up until 1936.
-Once repatriation was over, a small cluster of Puerto Rican immigrants arrived in the neighborhood that still housed the remaining Mexicans right near Madison Avenue.
+Once repatriation was over, a small cluster of Puerto Rican immigrants arrived in the neighborhood that still housed the remaining Mexicans right near Madison Street.
 The Mexicans and Puerto Ricans that remained formed political groups and labor groups to prevent this type of treatment from happening in the future.

 African American migration began to pick up in this neighborhood in the 1930s and many found a life of poverty once they arrived, the African Americans were in the largest state of poverty and suffered the worst living conditions and employment opportunities.
 The Jane Addams Hull House did not cater to African Americans initially which did not help them achieve the education and networking they sorely needed, then to add insult to injury the very first Chicago Housing Authority project building built in this neighborhood, the Jane Addams Homes in 1938 was a project building only for poor Jews and Italians when it opened.
-African Americans were in the most desperate need of public housing; however, the three project complexes that were built in Chicago in 1938 were only for whites; however, roughly 2.5% of the Jane Addams was populated with African American families, which probably meant there was still room after all the poor whites got what they needed which allowed blacks to take up the rest of the vacancies.
+African Americans were in the most desperate need of public housing; however, the three project complexes that were built in Chicago in 1938 were only for whites; however, roughly 2.5% of the Jane Addams was populated with African American families, which probably meant there was still room after all the poor whites got what they needed which allowed African Americans to take up the rest of the vacancies.

-In order to understand how severe, the blight and tenements were I will touch upon how these buildings generally looked.
+In order to understand how severe, the blight and tenements where I will touch upon how these buildings generally looked.
 I have provided many photographs on this page for visual purposes.
 Some of the common issues with these tenements are as follows:

 • Lack of toilets.
 Many tenements had no toilets for each apartment.
 Residents shared toilets in a common room, many times that toilet was only a hole in the ground that residents had to squat down to use.

 • Dangerous light fixtures.
 The electricity was wired improperly and unsafely in a mess of intertwined cords that ran along walls, floors, and ceiling.
-These were an extreme fire hazard and dangerous for children to play near.
+These were an extreme fire hazard and dangerous for children to play nearby.

 • Unsafe windows.
 Windows were often cracked, broken, or sealed off causing a fire hazard or leaky windows that brought water damage, mold and cold air.
 Residents either lacked fresh air from sealed windows or they dealt with mold and terrible drafts.